aequabit/pigeon-artix-setup/pigeon-artix-setup.md

  - backup all files
  - log all actions
  - don't automatically edit configs, launch editor to do so
-  - ! keep hashes of configuration files - only prompt if unknown
+  - ! keep hashes of configuration files - only prompt if unknown (show diff between old original config and update one)
    - ? scan before to know if installation requires interaction
   - prepend small, commented guide on what to change